Rímac District

-Rímac (pronunciation: /es/) is a district of Lima, Peru.
+Rímac (/es/) is a district of Lima, Peru.
 It is one of the oldest parts of the city, and was formally made into a district in 1920.
-Due to its age, vestiges of the city's Spanish era remain today in the district's Monumental Zone, the old quarter that's part of the Cultural heritage of Peru since 1972, and a World Heritage Site since 1988 as part of the Historic Centre of Lima.
+Due to its age, vestiges of the city's Spanish era remain today in the district's Monumental Zone or the old quarter.
+The area has formed part of the Cultural heritage of Peru since 1972, and since 1988 has been part of the Historic Centre of Lima, a World Heritage Site.

 Etymology

-The name of the district comes from one of two sources: Either the Aymara language lima-limaq (meaning "yellow flower"), or the Spanish pronunciation of the Quechua word rimaq (meaning "talker", and actually written and pronounced limaq in the nearby Quechua I languages).
-It is worth nothing that the same Quechua word is also the source of the name given to the river that feeds the city, the Rímac River (pronounced as in the politically dominant Quechua II languages, with an "r" instead of an "l").
+The name of the district comes from one of two sources: either the Aymara language lima-limaq (meaning "yellow flower"), or the Spanish pronunciation of the Quechua word rimaq (meaning "talker", and actually written and pronounced limaq in the Quechua I languages).
+The same Quechua word is also the source of the name given to the river that feeds the city, the Rímac River (pronounced as in the politically dominant Quechua II languages, with an "r" instead of an "l").
 Early maps of Peru show both names (Lima and Ciudad de los Reyes) displayed jointly.

 It was known until the 19th century as San Lázaro, a neighbourhood of Lima District.
 Prior to that, it was called "the neighbourhood on the other side of the bridge" (Bajo el puente).